-The national average cost for ant extermination is $100 – $170.
-Common household ant species include carpenter ants, fire ants, crazy ants, rover ants, and odorous house ants; their populations vary by geographic location.
-Different types of ants respond to different treatments, so it’s important to have a pro who knows their stuff.
+The national average cost to exterminate ants is $131.
+Common household ant species include carpenter ants, fire ants, crazy ants, rover ants and odorous house ants.

 An ant infestation is a major nuisance, so you’re most likely looking to get rid of them ASAP.
-By hiring a professional ant exterminator, you’ll make sure that once the ants are gone, they’re gone for good.
-Washing dishes and keeping crumbs off the floor is not enough to deter ants.
-If a house has been marked as a hot food spot, pest professionals can help erase the chemical trails that keep the ants coming back for more.
+By hiring a professional ant exterminator, once the ants are gone — they’re gone for good.

 Some pest professionals charge by the square foot to treat ant problems.
 The larger the house or commercial property, the more chemicals and employee labor required and the higher the cost to treat.